Marta's Suitcase Carrying Pain & Fear Review of the documentary film by Günter Schweiger

 "Marta's suitcase" (La maleta de Marta) by director Günter Schweiger is an unusual documentary on a social issue - violence against women.
 It is unusual because it touches on areas usually ignored by discussions on this subject.
 The film travels between Spain and Austria, as it looks at the lives of women and men touched by the violence.

-"Marta's suitcase" will be a part of the International Documentary film festival "Mondovisioni" to be held in Bologna (Italy) at Kinodromo between January and April 2014.
-It will be shown on Tuesday 1 April 2014.
+"Marta's suitcase" was a part of the International Documentary film festival "Mondovisioni" held in Bologna (Italy) at Kinodromo between January and April 2014.
+It was shown on Tuesday 1 April 2014.

 "Violence against women" is also called "domestic violence" as it usually occurs within the home-walls and the perpetrators are mostly husbands/male companions of the women.
 Less often it may be perpetrated by brothers, fathers or other men in the family.
 For this reason, it is also called "intimate partner violence".
 The violence can be emotional, physical and/or sexual.